ChristopherWilks/megadepth/README.md

 This enables megadepth to have a better chance of handling really long CIGAR strings.

 Reports to a file with suffix `.jxs.tsv`.

+Similar to `--all-junctions`, no junction filtering is done by Megadepth for this option, it will simply report all co-occurring, potential junctions it finds in the BAM file.

 # Building